akshaydarora/linear_algebra/README.md

 # Steps to Compute the Least Squares

 Step 1 : Run the create linear system to initialize the Matrix A and precompute the decomposition Matrix
-    Configure the Decomposition Method :
+    Configure the Decomposition/Factorization Method from one of the configurations below

     {
     "method_type":"decomposition",
     "method_name":"qr"
+}

+    {
+    "method_type":"decomposition",
+    "method_name":"svd"
+}

+    {
+    "method_type":"factorization",
+    "method_name":"cholesky"
 }
 --> run $create_linear_system.py